matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 {{% added-in v="1.19" %}}

-This module enables clients to track a user's preference about enabling or disabling [server-side backups of room keys](#server-side-key-backups).
+This enables clients to track a user's preference about enabling or disabling [server-side backups of room keys](#server-side-key-backups).
 The data is stored in the [`m.key_backup`](#mkey_backup) global [account data](#client-config).